ElastosRaul/Elastos.Community/ElastosDeepDive/DebugCarrier.md

 ---

 There are two ways to debug the demo app.
-If it is your first time you debug the demo app one suggestion is to write in the terminal the following intruction in the folder of the demo app as we saw in the last video
+If it is your first time you debug the demo app one suggestion is to write in the terminal the following instruction in the folder of the demo app as we saw in the last video

 ```console
 node --inspect-brk demo.js